CASE-Association/case-rc-car/README.md

 We use the gravity vector on X and Y axis to determine how to accelerate/decelerate and turn.
 Take a look at the code (it has alot of comments) if you are interested to see the inner workings.

-## Creating moore
+## Creating more
 The files for the box and panel are in the hardware folder.
 (STL, STEP, F3D, DXF)

 ## Development
-The plattformio project contains my personal VS code tasks for uploading and monitoring both devices with a single button click.
+The plattformio project contains personal VS code tasks for uploading and monitoring both devices with a single button click.
 You will have to edit them for them to work on your system.